konveyor/kai/docs/demo.md

 Konveyor AI (kai) is Konveyor's approach to easing modernization of application source code to a new target by leveraging LLMs with guidance from static code analysis augmented with data in Konveyor that helps to learn how an Organization solved a similar problem in the past (Source: https://github.com/konveyor-ecosystem/kai/blob/main/README.md)

-In this demo, we are going to migrate a [partially migrated JavaEE application](https://github.com/konveyor-ecosystem/coolstore.git) to Quarkus, and deploy it in OpenShift
+In this demo, we will showcase the capabilities of Konveyor AI (KAI) in facilitating the modernization of application source code to a new target.
+We will illustrate how KAI can handle various levels of migration complexity, ranging from simple translation tasks to more involved changes such as swapping annotations.
+Additionally, we'll delve into more advanced migration scenarios that might necessitate manual intervention.

+We will focus on migrating a partially migrated [JavaEE Coolstore application](https://github.com/konveyor-ecosystem/coolstore.git`) to Quarkus, a task that involves not only technical translation but also considerations for deployment in OpenShift.

-## Pre-req
+## Pre-req:

 - Podman
 - VSCode